 It does feel things are moving in the right direction.
 Last week, GeoConnect Asia, a hybrid event that utilised new tech (a dongle), tracked the movements of attendees in Singapore to ensure safe management measures were adhered to during the meeting.

 The government has also announced further easing of restrictions, allowing for live arts and live sports events for up to 750 and business events to be scaled up to 750 with pre-testing and up to 250 without testing.

-Indeed, the industry is abuzz with news of a major physical esports event, One Esports Dota 2 Singapore Major, to be held at the Fairmont from 27 March - 4 April.
+Indeed, the industry is abuzz with news of a major physical esports event, One Esports Dota 2 Singapore Major, to be held at the Fairmont from 27 March to 4 April.
 And Riot Games is understood to be heading Singapore’s way next March.